Why You Should Do a Whole 30

 So, the first thing to wrap your brain around is that you will not feel hungry.
 If you do feel hungry, you simply are not eating enough and you need to eat more.

 That is so simple, yet it goes against every diet-brainwashing thought we’ve learned over the years.
-You’re hungry–eat more!
+When you are hungry–eat more!

 But we’re supposed to be hungry!
 How will we lose weight if we’re not hungry?
 For this thirty days, let yourself experience the feeling of being comfortable and eating enough, while at the same time not feeling guilty about it.